 Your name and affiliation(s).

 Short bio written in third-person, and a headshot.
-These can be as professional or silly as you’d like.
+These can be as professional, personal or silly as you’d like.
 The goal is to give readers an idea of who you are, not just what you do professionally.

 Attach .jpg or .png images to the email.